05dirnbe/nefi/nefi2/doc/documentation/_build/html/_sources/rst_files/Algorithms_Contribution.txt

 Algorithms Contribution
 =======================

-This document is a guide to add your own new algorithm in Nefi 2.0.
+This guide will provide you with the necessary steps required to add your custom algorithms.
-The guide provides you all the step to be done for allow the users of Nefi 2.0 to use the new algorithm.

 Introduction
 ------------------